-  Between 26 Oct-Nov 2nd 2019 (Half-term) participants will be invited to Kinetika’s studio at High House Production Park to write up the stories, create illustrations, make short audio recordings and films that will be shared on the The Land of the Fanns website.
+Between 26 Oct-2 Nov 2019 (Half-term) participants will be invited to Kinetika’s studio at High House Production Park to write up the stories, create illustrations, make short audio recordings and films that will be shared on the Land of the Fanns website.

 In the Spring of 2020 participants will turn the drawings in to 100 silk flags using Kinetika’s batik process.
 The flags and the sharing of stories will form part of the celebratory Walking Arts Festival planned for May/June 2020.